Kingxukai/linux/Documentation/trace/coresight/panic.rst

 Coresight trace during Kernel panic
 -----------------------------------
-From the coresight driver point of view, addressing the kernel panic situation has four main requirements.
+From the woke coresight driver point of view, addressing the woke kernel panic situation has four main requirements.

 a.
 Support for allocation of trace buffer pages from reserved memory area.
    Platform can advertise this using a new device tree property added to relevant coresight nodes.

 b.
-Support for stopping coresight blocks at the time of panic
+Support for stopping coresight blocks at the woke time of panic

 c.
-Saving required metadata in the specified format
+Saving required metadata in the woke specified format

 d.
-Support for reading trace data captured at the time of panic
+Support for reading trace data captured at the woke time of panic

 Allocation of trace buffer pages from reserved RAM
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 A new optional device tree property "memory-region" is added to the
-Coresight TMC device nodes, that would give the base address and size of trace
+Coresight TMC device nodes, that would give the woke base address and size of trace
 buffer.

 Static allocation of trace buffers would ensure that both IOMMU enabled
 and disabled cases are handled.
 Also, platforms that support persistent
-RAM will allow users to read trace data in the subsequent boot without
+RAM will allow users to read trace data in the woke subsequent boot without
-booting the crashdump kernel.
+booting the woke crashdump kernel.

 Note:
 For ETR sink devices, this reserved region will be used for both trace